nickserv/danamccurdy.com/music_production.md

   - "M1: The Video" - script writer and on-screen instructor: a  series of four two-hour instructional    videos on all  operational aspects of the Korg M1 Synthesizer.

 ## Original Music
-- Songs:
+- Songs
-- Electronic music:
+- Electronic pieces